Thu, Dec 1 & 8, 7:30 pm

 Relaxed Performance, Dec 9

-On Friday, December 9, the artists of Beauty and the Beast are offering a "relaxed performance," which creates a welcoming environment for people with learning disabilities and/or sensory communication impairments.
-The performance is open to everyone, and attendees should expect a more relaxed attitude toward noise and movement in the seating area and modified house lighting and sound.
+The Friday, December 9 performance of Beauty and the Beast is open to everyone, but the artists are offering it as a "relaxed performance,” which creates a welcoming environment for people with learning disabilities and/or sensory communication impairments.
+Attendees on this night should expect a more relaxed attitude toward noise and movement in the seating area and modified house lighting and sound.
 For more information, please call the MCA Box Office at 312-397-4010.

 Stick around after the performances on Thursday, December 1, and Thursday, December 8, for a conversation with Beauty and the Beast stars Julie Atlas Muz, Mat Fraser, and members of Improbable.